chlab/lunchy/README.md

 * Consider adding flash messages when saving stuff
 * Make a common.js bundle
 * Improve restaurant suggestion so you don't get the same restaurants all the time
+* Do not allow saving the same restaurant twice
+* Do not allow saving the same meal option twice (per restaurant)